ernestoyaquello/KeepieUppieGame/README.md

 The game view is an extension of `View` in which the `onDraw()` method has been implemented to care of drawing the whole game onto the canvas over and over again.

 ### Appearance
-To ensure the game looks the same in all screens and adapts to certain screen changes, the position, size and speed of all the assets are always relative to the size of the entire game view (most of these values are recalculated on each iteration of the game loop).
+To ensure the game looks the same in all screens and adapts to certain screen changes, the position, size and speed of all the assets are always relative to the size of the entire game view (many of these values are recalculated on each iteration of the game loop).

 ### State saving/restoration
 There are four different states: